miekg/pgo/README.md

 easy to use.

 Each compose file runs under it's own user-account.
-That account can then access storage, or databases it has access too - provisioning that stuff is out-of-scope - assuming your infra can deal with all that stuff.
+That account can then access storage, or databases it has access to - provisioning that stuff is out-of-scope - assuming your infra can deal with all that stuff.
 And make that available on each server.

 Servers running "pgo" as still special in some regard, a developers needs to know which server runs